techleadershub/aifitnessbuddy/README.md

 ### Common Issues

 1. **"OpenAI API key not found"**
-   - Make sure you created the `.env` file
+   - Make sure you created the `.streamlit/secrets.toml` file
-   - Check that your API key is correct
+   - Check that your API key is correct and in quotes
-   - Ensure the `.env` file is in the same folder as `app.py`
+   - Ensure the `.streamlit` folder is in the same directory as `app.py`

 2. **"Error generating workout plan"**
    - Check your internet connection